OBSTRUCTION OF JUSTICE

-Joseph Jordan is a military defense lawyer who aggressively represents servicemembers in courts martial.
+Joseph Jordan is a military defense attorney who aggressively represents servicemembers in courts martial.
 He is a former Army Judge Advocate.
 He has successfully defended servicemembers in numerous courts martial against obstruction of justice charges.

 Obstructing Justice is a violation of Article 134 of the Uniform Code of Military Justice (UCMJ).
 To convict you of obstructing justice, the prosecutor must prove that you (1) you knew or believed that there would be a criminal proceeding; (2) and you committed certain acts; (3) with the intent to influence or impede the administration of justice; and (4) that that your conduct was service discrediting or prejudicial to good order and discipline in the armed forces.